 Key Takeaways

-- Berlin is both a city and a state within the Federal Republic of Germany.
+- Berlin functions as both a modern city and a governmental state which establishes its independent character.

-- The government of Berlin consists of the House of Representatives and the Senate.
+- The Government of Berlin operates with two governing bodies which include the House of Representatives and the Senate.

 Table of Contents